Morita theory and singularity categories: Regularity, normalization and finite generation

-Given a normalization $q$ as above, an $R$-module $M$ is said to be {\em $q$-finitely generated} if $q^* M$ is small over $S$.
-If $R$ and $S$ are conventional Noetherian rings, then an $R$-module is q-finitely generated if and only if its homology is finitely generated in the conventional sense.
-Accordingly the category
+If $R$ and $S$ are conventional Noetherian rings, then an $R$-module is $q$-finitely generated if and only if its homology is finitely generated in the conventional sense.
+Accordingly the category $ \sfD^{q\mathrm{-b}}(R)$ is the analogue of the bounded derived category.